sjspielman/tasty/workshop/posting-errors-guidelines.md

 ### Step 2) Draft out the description of your error post.

-You may want to open up a text editor to write this out before posting (this is a personal preference thing).
+You may want to open up a text editor to write this out before posting, as a matter of personal preference.

 For our example error, here's how each of the "four points" (and the optional one) could be included in your posted question; we will go through the details on each point: